 Korean Dumplings known as Mandoo are very tasty, enjoyed throughout the year but mainly at special occasions such as the Chinese New Year and thanksgiving for example.
 Mandoo is made from a mixture of meat, vegetables or kimchi and wrapped in dumpling paper (making your own or ready-made).

 Once made they can be cooked in a variety of ways, they can be steamed, fried or boiled.
 Making these from scratch is one of the most difficult recipes on my site but certainly worth the effort.
 Having some Korean mandoo ready made in the freezer is really useful, as you can add a few to soup or noodle dishes to add some meat of flavour.

 You can purchase mandoo paper ready made either frozen or fresh from most Asian supermarkets.

 Making mandoo does take some time and preparation, I have though tried to make this as easy as possible and included a number of pictures to illustrate.

 I have used the following Ingredients:

-Put about a teaspoonful of this mixture in to each Korean dumpling paper, and dab water around the edge of the paper, this makes it sticky and will help to seal it, once sealed pinch the edge to create some folds.
+Put about a half of tablespoon of this mixture into each dumpling paper, and dab water around the edge of the paper, this makes it sticky and will help to seal it, once sealed pinch the edge to create some folds as shown.

-Once finished serve on a plate with some soy sauce for dipping, and enjoy.
-The dumplings in the picture have been fried in a frying pan.
+Once finished serve on a plate with some soy sauce for dipping and enjoy.
+The dumplings in the picture's have been fried in a frying pan.

-Korean Dumplings are often added to soups, I have made a simple Korean Miso soup here and added some dumplings that have been boiled and cooked in the soup.
+Korean Dumplings are often added to soups with rice cakes in new year’s.
+I have made a simple soup above and added some dumplings that have been boiled and cooked in the soup.